Mrs Robinson and Mrs Holliday

 6. Enjoy reading

 This year we will continue to learn French.
 Below are some useful websites to encourage your child to practice their language skills!

-PE: Swimming every Thursday and Athletics every Friday- Please ensure your child has their kit.
+PE: Every Monday and Tuesday - Please ensure your child has their labelled kit.

 Homework- Sent home on Friday, returned on Thursday.